 How These 3 Fitness Businesses Found Success with Online Classes

-The fitness world has changed a lot in the last few weeks—gone are the packed classes with overflowing waitlists.
-Instead, businesses across the globe made a quick pivot to teaching online.
-Here are three businesses that made the change and found success—and their advice to other business owners as they make the change for themselves.
+The fitness world has changed a lot in the last year—gone are the packed classes with overflowing waitlists.
+Instead, businesses across the globe made a quick pivot to teaching online or using a hybrid model.
+Here are three businesses that made the change and found success—and their advice to other business owners.

 Location: San Luis Obispo, California